 Candidates are students who have performed research within the chemistry department and are in their final semester of their undergraduate career.
 The candidate must be a chemistry major.

 Candidates must be Chemistry majors in the final semester of their undergraduate career at Emory.
 Though not required, research within the university is strongly encouraged.
 This is our highest recognition.

 Note: All awards are announced at the Undergraduate Poster Session and Awards Ceremony in April.

-The SIRE program promotes unique faculty student-research partnerships to support undergraduate research efforts.
-The SIRE program provides both research grants and in some cases summer research stipends for undergraduates students.
-The SIRE program also organizes annual research conferences at Emory each year.
-For more information on the SIRE program, please visit:
+Undergraduate Research Programs promote unique faculty student-research partnerships to support undergraduate research efforts.
+The program provides both research grants and in some cases summer research stipends for undergraduates students.
+The program also organizes annual research conferences at Emory each year.

-The Summer Undergraduate Research Experience (SURE) Program at Emory offers Emory and visiting undergraduate students the opportunity to conduct research in the sciences mentored by an Emory faculty member.
-SURE Fellows receive training in research methods, ethics in research, and professional development for a successful graduate career.
-SURE Fellows present their research findings in a formal research symposium at the end of the summer.
-More information about funding and applications can be found at: http://www.cse.emory.edu/projects/students/sure.html
+Summer Research Programs at Emory offers Emory students and visiting undergraduate students the opportunity to conduct research in the sciences mentored by an Emory faculty member.
+Training in research methods, ethics in research, and professional development helps prepare students for a successful graduate career.

 Each year, undergraduate chemistry majors at Emory apply for NSF-REU Program Fellowships.
 These programs are very similar to the Emory SURE program described above but they are funded by the National Science Foundation.
 Emory undergraduate students have conducted REU fellowships at a variety of NSF-REU partner institutions including Florida State, Colorado State, and Auburn University to name just a few.
 The sponsoring institutions for NSF-REU programs are constantly changing.
 An updated list can be found at the website below.